Skip to main content

 log_re_cacheOutput regular expressions statistics after each message.
 Default: true.

 debug_ipList that contains IP addresses for which debugging should be turned on.
+Can be specified as a map.

 systemdIf true timestamps aren't prepended to log messages.
 Default: false.